eclipse-threadx/rtos-docs/rtos-docs/netx-duo/netx-duo-secure-tls/chapter3.md

 ### TLS Record header

-Any valid TLS record must have a TLS header, as shown in Error!
-Reference source not found.
+Any valid TLS record must have a TLS header, as shown in Figure 1.

 ![Diagram of a TLS record header.](media/image2.png)